Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 ### 4. Nearest-Neighbor Propensity Score Matching, with Propensity Score estimated with XGBoost

 * Boosting is a general method to improve a predictor by reducing prediction error.This technique employs the logic in which the subsequent predictors learn from the mistakes of the previous predictors.
 Therefore, the observations have an unequal probability of appearing in subsequent models and ones with the highest error appear most.
 (So the observations are not chosen based on the bootstrap process, but based on the error).
-* GNB for propensity score estimation impoves prediction of the logit of treatment assignment: <br/>
+* GNB for propensity score estimation improves prediction of the logit of treatment assignment: <br/>
     * logit(Z<sub>*i*</sub> = 1 | X)
 * Starting value:
     * log[$\bar{Z}$ / (1 - $\bar{Z}$)]
-* Regression trees are used to minimize the within-node sum of sequared residual:
+* Regression trees are used to minimize the within-node sum of squared residual:
     * Z<sub>*i*</sub> - *e*<sub>*i*</sub>(X) <br/>

 **Stopping GMB:** There is no defined stopping criterion, so errors decline up to a point and then increase, for propensity score estimation, McCaffrey [62] recommended using a measure of covariate balance, to stop the GMB algorithm the first time that a minimum covariate balance is achieved, but there is no guarantee that better covariate balance would not be achieved if the algorithm runs additional iteration.

-We use the twang package in R [63] to produce porpensity score estimation using GMB, which contains a set of functions and procedures to support causal modeling of observational data through the estimation and evaluation of propensity scores and associated weights.
+We use the twang package in R [63] to produce propensity  score estimation using GMB, which contains a set of functions and procedures to support causal modeling of observational data through the estimation and evaluation of propensity scores and associated weights.
 The main workhorse of twang is the ps() function which implements generalized boosted regression modeling to estimate the propensity scores.

 ```{r}
 # library for ps() function